dosullivan557/react-pp/README.md

 ## Contributing

-If you would like to contribute to the `react-plus` library, please fork the repository and submit a pull request.
+If you would like to contribute to the `react-pp` library, please fork the repository and submit a pull request.
 All contributions are welcome!

 ## License

-The `react-plus` library is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The `react-pp` library is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).